 77. Fuzz testing: Fuzz testing is used to identify coding errors and security loopholes in an application.
-By inputting massive amount of random data to the system in an attempt to make it crash to identify if anything breaks in the application.
+By inputting a massive amount of random data to the system in an attempt to make it crash to identify if anything breaks in the application.

 78. GUI Testing: Graphical User Interface Testing is to test the interface between the application and the end user.
-Mainly testers concern about appearance of the elements such as fonts and colors conforms to design specifications.
+Mainly testers concern about the appearance of the elements such as fonts and colors conforms to design specifications.

 79. API testing: API stands for Application Programming Interface.
 API testing is a type of software testing that involves testing APIs using some tools like SOAPUI, PostMan.

 80. Agile testing: Agile testing is a type of testing that involves following principles of agile software development methodology.
 In this agile testing, testing is conducted throughout the lifecycle of the continuously evolving project instead of being confined to a particular phase.